BTH 2412 Bachelor Thesis - International Business

 The bachelor thesis is an integrated part of the course International Business.
 It is an independent piece of work where the students must demonstrate an ability to deal with (real-life) problems and solve them accordingly.
 The bachelor thesis is a compulsory part of the course and thus of the bachelors programme.
 In order to write the thesis, students should form groups of two or three.
 Based on request, it is possible to write individually.

-The overall objective of the bachelor's thesis is to give the students an opportunity to demonstrate the knowledge and skills that they have acquired in their studies (substantive and methodological), see course description for the specialization International Business
+The overall objective of the bachelor's thesis is to give the students an opportunity to demonstrate the knowledge and skills that they have acquired in their studies (substantive and methodological)

 During the process of writing a bachelor's thesis, students will learn how to use their theoretical understanding in the field of international business to explore or even solve a problem.
 Also they will acquire knowledge of how to plan and execute a project, how to collaborate successfully, and how to effectively write up a report.